Do you have a collection of old family photographs? Have you ever looked at one and wondered just who is in this photo?

 2. Do you recognize a family heirloom?

-If the photograph was taken at home then there maybe a number of family heirlooms in the background.
+If the photograph was taken at home then there may be several family heirlooms in the background.

 Have a closer look at the photograph and see if you recognize any of them.
 Is there anything that particularly stands out?

-You may actually have one of these heirlooms in your home and you may know the story behind them.
-Because of hearing family stories you may even know the person that the heirloom belonged to.
+You may have one of these heirlooms in your home and you may know the story behind them.
+Because of hearing family stories, you may even know the person that the heirloom belonged to.

-Your relatives may still have a number of these heirlooms in their home.
+Your relatives may still have a number of these heirlooms in their homes.

-So, as I have suggested before it would be worthwhile to pay them a visit.
+So, as I have suggested before it would be worthwhile to visit them.

 Take your old photo collection with you and see what you can find.